NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Campaign Effects/Effect_ Bickering Family.md

 You gain a +1 status bonus to your saving throws.

-*Source: Pathfinder: Season of Ghosts Player's Guide* *OGL*
+*Source: Pathfinder Season of Ghosts Player's Guide* *OGL*